 What Can Gluten Free People Eat On Thanksgiving?

 Gluten free people can eat all sorts of things for Thanksgiving.
 They need to avoid wheat, barley, and rye.
 There are also potential cross-contamination risks if you are eating away from home.
-It is always safest to bring several safe gluten free dishes if we are headed to family's homes.
+Bringing several safe gluten-free dishes is always safest if we are headed to family’s homes.

-If you are still planning your Thanksgiving menu, don't forget to check out all of my delicious gluten free Thanksgiving recipes.
+If you are still planning your Thanksgiving menu, don’t forget to check out my delicious gluten free Thanksgiving recipes.

 What Thanksgiving Day Sides Are Popular?

-This is a tough question to answer.
+This is a tricky question to answer.
 Many would say it is the stuffing, but others love the mashed potatoes or the sweet potato casserole.
 This Chunky Cranberry Sauce is also popular!

 How Many Side Dishes Should You Serve For Thanksgiving?